-Ask the caller/patient if there is any severe or uncontrolled bleeding.
+- Ask the caller / patient if there is any bleeding.
+The aim is to quickly establish if the bleeding is controlled or uncontrolled. - If there is evidence of bleeding, determine if the bleeding is controlled or uncontrolled using clinically appropriate questions or visualising the patient. - Attempt to assess blood loss by key words (i.e. squirting / pumping / spurting / gushing / pulsing) or visually. - Reports of large amounts of blood require further investigation.

-- If yes, determine if the bleeding is controlled or uncontrolled using clinically appropriate questions. - Attempt to assess blood loss by key words, squirting/pumping/spurting/gushing/pulsing.
-All reports of large amounts of blood will require further investigation. - If the bleeding is uncontrolled, upgrade the event as clinically indicated and provide instructions to control bleeding.
+If the bleeding is uncontrolled or significant blood loss has occurred, promptly escalate care as clinically indicated and provide instructions to control bleeding.